-It might not seem like it, but a lot of the cuts on acne actually stem from the razor tugging on hair.
+It might not seem like it, but a lot of the cuts on acne stem from the razor tugging on hair.
 If you minimize tugging, you reduce the risk of cutting your acne.
 The lube helps with this, but so does shaving with the grain.
-It makes the blade tug on the skin a lot less.
-This leads to fewer snags, and that reduces the risk of cuts when you have.
+It makes the blade tug on the skin a lot less; this leads to fewer snags, and that reduces the risk of cuts when you have.

 Finish With Hydrating Aftershave

 Shaving is hard on the skin under the best circumstances.
 Adding acne to the equation makes things quite a bit rougher.
 A little skincare after you shave will help you heal from the process, and it will keep the shave from making your acne even worse.
 That’s a positive feedback loop that makes the next shave easier.